yourpurebredpuppy logo

 If instead your pup moves away from you so the leash gets tight, you're going to do the Loosen-Tug technique:

-• Reach down with one hand and grasp the leash about 12 to 18 inches from your dog's collar.
+• Reach down with one hand and grasp the leash about 12 to 18 inches from your pup's collar.
 Lower that hand down to the same height off the ground as the collar.
 Your hand doesn't need to be NEAR the collar – just the same height off the ground.

 • Move that hand quickly toward your pup.
 That will create a tiny bit of slack in the leash.
 This is the loosen part of the Loosen-Tug technique.